This article describes the process to deploy and configure a new Datto appliance.

 Unregistered devices are listed as backupDevice.
 Click on its IP address to connect to it.

+After you connect to the Datto appliance, it will download and apply device updates.
 If any updates fail to install, contact Datto Technical Support for assistance.

 Add Protected Systems